Is it actually possible to travel to the Galapagos on a budget?

 Here’s what this 5-Day Galapagos independent travel budget looks like based, as based from Puerto Ayora:

+Now let’s compare that to the 5-day cruise itinerary.
 On the liveaboard cruises, it’s customary to tip the deserving crew $10 per day, so that adds another $50 to the $750 cruise.
 The cruise tour deal included snorkeling gear but not wet suits.
 That would add even more to the total cruise tour price, but lets assume we could get by without any wetsuits.
 This totals a price of $800 for the last-minute Galapagos cruise tour.

 Can You Really Experience the Galapagos Without Taking a Cruise?